ywangd/stash/docs/porting_guide.md

 This guide summarizes the process of porting StaSh to another platform.

 ## Important notes
 - This document may be outdated.
-When this document describes the behavior of StaSh incorectly, the current behaviour of StaSh takes precedent (except when its obiously a bug).
+When this document describes the behavior of StaSh incorectly, the current behaviour of StaSh takes precedent (except when it is obviously a bug).
 In this case, please submit a fix to this document.
-- Before you start porting, ensure your work is based on the latest dev status
+- Before you start porting, ensure your work is based on the latest `dev` status
 - Read this document before starting your work, When I started adding an UI for desktop use, I had to switch the UI framework multiple times because I was not aware of all requirements.
 - You will have to modify a few files already in place.
 When doing so, ensure the files **still run on both py2 and py3 without any non-standard dependencies**.
-- most of these methods may be called from threads.
+- Most of these methods may be called from threads.
 It is your responsibility to ensure that this works.
 - There are no tests cases for the UI.